-WEATHER CONTROL SETTINGS Hot weather and vehicle interior is very hot Set the mode control to on, and blower on high.
+WEATHER CONTROL SETTINGS Hot weather and vehicle interior is very hot Set the mode control to , , , on, and blower on high.
 Roll down the windows for a minute to flush out the hot air.
 Once comfort is achieved adjust controls for comfort.
 Warm weather Turn on and set the mode control to the position.
-Cool Sunny Operate in position.
-Cool & Humid conditions Set the mode control to and turn on to keep windows clear.
-Cold Weather Set the mode control to the position.
-If windshield togging starts to occur, move the control towards the position.
+Cool Sunny Operate in 🙀 position.
+Cool & Humid conditions Set the mode control to and turn on - Cold Weather Set the mode control to the position.
+If windshield fogging starts to occur, move the control towards the utility position.